Noble Roots Brewing

 Taproom

-Our taproom and brewhouse are co-located in a former service station in the Schmitt Park neighborhood on Green Bay’s east side.
+Our taproom is located in a former service station in the Schmitt Park neighborhood on Green Bay’s east side.
 We can accommodate up to fifty patrons, and there is ample parking in the adjacent lot and on nearby streets.
-The taproom is a great place to belly up to the bar or grab a table with a few friends or co-workers, and enjoy a few of our craft beers, which are brewed a few feet away on our 7-barrel system.
+The taproom is a great place to belly up to the bar or grab a table with a few friends or co-workers, and enjoy a few of our craft beers.
 When the weather is nice, we throw open the garage door.
 And you're always welcome to take your beer out to the dog-friendly patio.

 Hours